BekajMelos/oms-sensemaking/docs/track-weaving/extended-kalman-filter.md

 points and associating them with the given confidence scores of the source.
 Here are our recommendations for the next iteration(s) and different ideas to explore:

-- Use the given speed and heading of the points to better approximate the points’ position given all the incoming data.
+- Use the given speed and heading of the points to better approximate the points' position given all the incoming data.
 - Potentially explore other filters (e.g. Particle Filters or see how a simple alpha-beta filter could be fitted to the problem)
 - Build our own model of the state space that specializes in track prediction/smoothing.